 - Does the warranty cover maintenance and repairs?
 If so, for how long?

 - Can the audiologist adjust my hearing aids and make minor repairs?
 If repair is needed, will I get loaners?

 - What kinds of instruction and training will the audiologist give me?

 - What extra devices fit into the recommended hearing aids?

 It’s not easy to do comparison shopping for hearing aids, but here are some tips:

 Do your homework.
 Use the Internet or your local library to learn more about hearing loss and about the available styles of hearing aids.
-Excellent information is available from nonprofit groups, professional organizations, and from hearing aid retailers.
+There’s excellent information available from nonprofit groups, professional organizations, and retailers.
 A good place to start is at the American Academy of Audiology.